pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `References a variable`:

-1. reference constant text
+1. reference constant a
-2. reference namespace number
+2. reference namespace text
 3. constant a
-4. namespace number
+4. namespace text
 5. reference constant called [multi_word_token]
 6. reference namespace called [multi_word_token]
 7. constant called [multi_word_token]